 Production Incentives Overview

 The Texas Moving Image Industry Incentive Program (TMIIIP) is designed to build the economy through the moving image industry by creating jobs in Texas.
-TMIIIP provides qualifying film, television, commercial, visual effects and video game productions the opportunity to receive a cash grant based on a percentage of a project’s eligible Texas expenditures, including eligible wages paid to Texas residents.
+TMIIIP provides qualifying film, television, commercial, video game, animation, visual effects and extended reality (AR, VR, MR) productions the opportunity to receive a cash grant based on a percentage of a project’s eligible Texas expenditures, including eligible wages paid to Texas residents.
 Grants vary by budget levels and types of productions, and are issued upon completion of a review of the project’s Texas expenditures.

 The Media Production Development Zone Act (MPDZ) is designed to encourage the further development of permanent moving image production sites to help strengthen Texas’ economy by granting a sales and use tax exemption that covers their construction or renovation costs.